Northeast SARE Grantee-Produced Info Product

 Guide to Starting a Locally-Scaled, Local-Foods Based Cooperative

 The Mohawk Harvest Cooperative Market was profitable just after its first year and has seen on average 5 percent growth per month since it opened in 2009.
 Guide to Starting a Locally-Scaled, Local-Foods Based Cooperative, written by Cornell Cooperative Extension, is a handbook that details the steps taken by Mohawk Harvest Cooperative Market to successfully establish their business.
-Located in upstate, NY, the market is a community owned grocery store that sources locally and is open seven days a week.
+Located in upstate New York, the market is a community owned grocery store that sources locally and is open seven days a week.
 It has been lauded by organizations throughout the state for its quick growth and unique business style.

 Want more information?
 See the related SARE grant(s) CNE10-083, Mohawk Harvest Cooperative Market.

 Only available online

 Project products are developed as part of SARE grants.
 They are made available with support from the Sustainable Agriculture Research and Education (SARE) program, which is funded by the U.S. Department of Agriculture-National Institute of Food and Agriculture (USDA-NIFA).
 Any opinions, findings, conclusions or recommendations expressed within project products do not necessarily reflect the view of the SARE program or the U.S. Department of Agriculture.
 USDA is an equal opportunity provider and employer.